Coins of British India

 British trading posts in the Indian subcontinent were first established by the East India Company (EIC) early in the seventeenth century, which quickly evolved into larger colonies covering a significant part of the subcontinent.
 Early settlements or factories included Masulipatnam (1611) and Madras (1640) in the south, Surat (1612) in the west, and modern-day Kolkata (1698–99) in the east.
 These colonies gave rise to Madras Presidency, Bombay Presidency, and Bengal Presidency, and each Presidency had a separate coinage and monetary system.
-In time, the EIC adopted a unified system of coinage throughout all British possessions in India and the older Presidency system was discontinued.
+In time, the EIC adopted a unified system of coinage throughout the British possessions in India and the older Presidency system was discontinued.
 After the Indian Rebellion of 1857, control of EIC territories passed to the British Crown.
 Coinage issued after 1857 were under the authority of the monarch as India became part of the British Empire.
 With the Royal Titles Act 1876, Victoria took the title "Empress of India", so in 1877 coin inscriptions changed from Victoria Queen to Victoria Empress.
 There was a transition period after India gained independence on 15 August 1947, and the first set of republic India coins were issued in 1950.